electricimp/Usb/docs/DriverDevelopmentGuide.md

 ### USB Framework Event Structures

-USB framework uses a few special structures named `descriptors` and which contain description of attached device, its interfaces and endpoint.
+USB framework uses a few special structures named `descriptors` and which contain a description of the attached device, its interfaces and endpoint.
 [Endpoint](#endpoint-descriptor) and [Interface](#interface-descriptor)
 descriptors are used only at driver probing stage, while [Device](#device-descriptor) descriptor could be acquired from [USB.Device](#usbdevice-class) instance.